BookingSync/bookingsync-api-docs/content/reference/endpoints/nightly_rate_maps.md

 Managing Nightly Rate Maps requires external rates management on the [Rental](/reference/endpoints/rentals/) level (by setting `nightly_rates_managed_externally` to `true`).

+For [Rentals](reference/endpoints/rentals/) with internal rates management (`nightly_rates_managed_externally` is `false`) Nightly Rate Maps are regenerated everyday at 00:00 UTC and `start_date` always points to the previous day from current day in UTC timezone.
+For rentals with external rates management (`nightly_rates_managed_externally` is `true`) our system will neither refresh the map nor update `start_date` as this responsibility is passed onto the application managing the rates.

 ### Parameters
 <ul class="nav nav-pills" role="tablist">
   <li class="disabled"><a>OAuth Scopes:</a></li>